-- 4. Load the magazine with the appropriate number of cartridges (see "Loading The Magazine" section, p.
-19). - 5.
-Insert the magazine into the firearm, with bullet end of the cartridges toward the muzzle.
+- 3. Remove the magazine by using your index finger to push forward on the magazine release (Figure 10A) and at the same time grasp the magazine between thumb and forefinger of the other hand to draw it out of the magazine well.
+(See Figure 10B.) - 4.
+Load the magazine with the appropriate number of cartridges (see "Loading The Magazine" section, p.
+21). - 5.
+Insert magazine into the firearm, with bullet end of the cartridges toward the muzzle.
 (Magazine cannot be seated if reversed.) - 6.
 Load a cartridge into the chamber by fully retracting the bolt handle, releasing the bolt lock, and then releasing the bolt handle.
-Do not touch the trigger.
-The pistol is ready to fire at this point.
+Don't touch the trigger.
 Do not 'ride' the bolt handle as it moves forward.
 Do not apply force to the bolt handle to chamber a cartridge.
-If a cartridge does not readily chamber, engage the safety, remove the magazine, eject the cartridge from the pistol, lock the bolt open, and see "Warning Malfunctions," p.
-25. - 7.
-The pistol is now fully loaded.
-If the pistol is not to be fired immediately, the safety should remain "ON".
+If a cartridge does not readily chamber, eject it from the rifle, lock the bolt open, remove the magazine and see "Warning Malfunctions", p.
+28. - 7.
+The rifle is now fully loaded.
+If the rifle is not to be fired immediately, the safety should remain "ON".
 (See Figure 1, p.
-8.)
-When the safety is moved to the "off" position, the pistol will fire each time the trigger is pulled until all the cartridges in the magazine, and the one in the chamber, have been fired.
-Firing will automatically reload and recock the pistol.
-Note that every time the trigger is pulled, if a cartridge is in the chamber, the pistol will fire be careful! - 8.
-Immediately following the firing of a shot, and if a subsequent shot is not to be fired at once, put the safety "ON" while the pistol is still pointing in a safe direction down range.
-The safety should be moved to the "on" position as soon as firing is completed, and it should be "on" at all times except when the pistol is on target and being fired. - 9.
-The bolt does not remain open after the last shot has been fired, nor does the bolt automatically lock open when the magazine is empty.
+9.)
+When the safety is moved to the "off" position, the rifle will fire each time the trigger is pulled until all the cartridges in the magazine, and the one in the chamber, have been fired.
+Firing will automatically reload and recock the rifle.
+Note that every time the trigger is pulled, if a cartridge is in the chamber, the rifle will fire be careful! - 8.
+Immediately following the firing of a shot, and if a subsequent shot is not to be fired at once, put the safety "ON" while the rifle is still pointing in a safe direction down range.

+The safety should be moved to the "on" position as soon as firing is completed, and it should be "on" at all times except when the rifle is on target and being fired.

+9. The bolt does not remain open after the last shot has been fired, nor does the bolt automatically lock open when the magazine is empty.
 When firing is completed, manually retract the bolt, lock it open, and visually check the chamber to be sure it is empty.
-If the bolt is shut, the shooter should always assume that there is a cartridge in the chamber and the pistol can fire.
-Do not rely on your memory to know if a firearm or magazine is loaded.
+If the bolt is shut, the shooter should always assume that there is a cartridge in the chamber.
+Don't rely on your memory to know if a firearm or magazine is loaded.
 Visually inspect the magazine and the chamber.